WisconsinRobotics/WRover_Software_23-24/docs/setup_dev.md

 ### Installing ROS

+This is done automatically as part of the Docker container.
+The following steps are useful if you have to do it manually (on hardware):

 The WRover software system is built using the Robotics Operating System (ROS) framework, which you'll need to install.
 See [the official instructions on the ROS wiki](http://wiki.ros.org/noetic/Installation/Ubuntu) for more details.
 You can check that everything has installed properly using the commands: